admiralorbiter/Signpost/vr_project_ideas.md

 Fly through 3D crime data over time, watching patterns emerge and shift.
 Click on incidents to see the human stories behind the statistics.
 Based on your crime analysis work.

 ### **Budget Breakdown Cityscape**
 Walk through a virtual city where building sizes represent budget allocations.
 Watch buildings shrink or grow as you adjust spending priorities.
-Perfect for your "Boulevard of Broken Dreams" budget analysis.

-### **The 37% Rule Dating Simulator**
-Experience optimal stopping theory in a virtual dating scenario.
-See mathematical principles play out in real romantic decisions.
-Connects math to human experience perfectly.

 ### **Federal Funding Flow Visualization**
 Watch money flow through virtual pipes from federal agencies to local programs.
 Adjust funding levels and see immediate impacts on community services.